Underwriting Manual: TX

 The requirements of the notice are spelled out in 26 USC 7425(c)(1) and in the Federal Tax Regulations, Code of Federal Regulations, Section 301.7425-1, et seq.:

-The notice must be given not less than 25 days prior to sale, in writing, by registered or certified mail, or by personal service, to the District Director for the Internal Revenue District in which the sale is to be conducted, marked for the attention of the Chief, Special Procedures Staff.
+The notice must be given not less than 25 days prior to sale, in writing, by registered or certified mail, or by personal service, are to be directed to the Advisory Consolidated Receipts (ACR) office.
+(See IRM 5.12.4.5.1 Timeliness of IRC 7425 Notice).

 The notice must contain the name and address of the person submitting the notice of sale, a copy of each notice of federal tax lien (Form 668) affecting the property to be sold, or prescribed information from the notices, full description of the property to be sold, date, time, place, and terms of proposed sale, and approximate amount of the principal obligation secured by the lien and other expenses such as sale costs, etc..